glovooker/glovooker/README.md

 # I'm a Full Stack Software Engineer💻 with a Graphic Designer Complex🎨

 I spend most of my time improving my skills to create amazing digital products that are always up to the task.
 I'm an active [UCenfotec](https://ucenfotec.ac.cr/) Ambassador honored with The Excellence Student Scholarship.
-While I'm learning all I can about the magnificent tech world, I'm also working as a Full Stack Front End Oriented Software Engineer at 🖤Noir, an my software agency.
+While I'm learning all I can about the magnificent tech world, I'm also working as a Full Stack Front End Oriented Software Engineer at 🖤Noir, my technology agency.
 I love Agile, so I'm a certified Scrum Master and Product Owner, and I do my best to follow the bests practices and principles regarding clean coding and programming.

 ### More About Me🧐

 - 🌍 I'm working remotely from 🇨🇷Costa Rica.
-- 📚 I'm a library mouse, currently reading [*Think and Grow Rich*](https://www.amazon.com/Think-Grow-Rich-Landmark-Bestseller/dp/1585424331) by Napoleon Hill.
+- 📚 I'm a library mouse, currently reading [*Read People Like a Book*](https://www.amazon.com/gp/product/B08PT6S7ZW?ref_=dbs_p_pwh_rwt_anx_cl_0&storeType=ebooks) by Patrick King.
 - 📺 I love TV shows, like, a lot.
-My favorite shows are 💎*Breaking Bad* and ⚖️*Better Call Saul* (currently rewatching).
+My favorite shows are 💎*Breaking Bad* and ⚖️*Better Call Saul*.
 - 🎌 I also love anime, I'm currently watching 🎸[*BOCCHI THE ROCK!*](https://www.crunchyroll.com/series/GXJHM3P19/bocchi-the-rock).
 - 🎧 Can't code without music, you can see what I'm listening to right now down below👇🏻.